 Health History

 Any pre-existing conditions at the time of enrolment will be excluded.
-For Siamese, this is especially relevant for asthma, eye conditions, and dental disease, which can develop relatively early.
-Getting cover before issues develop is worth considering.
+For Siamese, this is particularly relevant for asthma, dental disease, and eye conditions, all of which can develop relatively early in life.
+Enrolling before issues appear is worth considering.

 📍

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
-Specialist referrals for conditions like amyloidosis may require travel to larger centres.
+Vet costs in Sydney, Melbourne, and Brisbane tend to be higher than in regional centres, which affects premiums.
+Specialist referrals for conditions like amyloidosis or cardiac assessment may require travel to capital city veterinary hospitals.

 💰

 Choosing a higher excess or lower reimbursement percentage reduces your premium.
-For Siamese, weigh this against the likelihood of claims for hereditary conditions and the potential for ongoing asthma management costs.
+For Siamese, weigh this against the likelihood of claims for hereditary conditions and the potential for ongoing asthma management costs when deciding on your excess level.

 📈